Digital Nomad Life in Scotland

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Scotland is to search online for rental listings.
 Websites such as Rightmove, Zoopla, and Gumtree are popular resources for finding rental properties in Scotland.
 Additionally, you can contact local estate agents who specialize in renting out properties in Scotland.
 You can also look for rental postings in local newspapers and on community notice boards.
-Finally, you can ask friends and family if they know of any available rental properties in Scotland," remarked one foreigner who made the move to Scotland.
+Finally, you can ask friends and family if they know of any available rental properties in Scotland," explained one expat living in Scotland.

 What do I need to know before moving to Scotland?